Murder of Tanya Jackson and Tatiana Dykes: "Cherries"

 On March 3, 2007, a dismembered torso was found in a suitcase in Harbor Island Park in Mamaroneck, Westchester County, New York.
 Investigators believe the victim was a heavy-set Hispanic or light-skinned African-American woman, about five feet seven inches tall, and 180 to 200 pounds.
 She had a tattoo of two red cherries on a green stem located on her right breast.
 "Cherries" (as she is referred to by law enforcement) was also decapitated and dismembered, although her original cause of death was a stab wound to the torso.
 Unlike Peaches, investigators found both of Cherries' legs, which washed up on the shore of Cablevision owner James Dolan's beachfront estate in Oyster Bay, New York.
 Inside the suitcase investigators found a pair of gray Champion sweat pants, a tan or cream-colored long-sleeved shirt by Voice and a red camisole bearing Spanish-language labels.
 The dark blue or black suitcase is sold exclusively at Walmart stores.
-Police also found small scraps of paper tucked away in the crevices of the suitcase.
+Police also found small scraps of paper tucked away in the crevasses of the suitcase.
 When pieced together, it looks like a calendar with the Spanish word "cinco" and the phrase "begin to live."
 Police claim that since the torso floated onto the beach as storm-fed floods hit the region, it could have originated from almost anywhere.